JesperSkold/JesperSkold/README.md

 <h3 align="center">A passionate web developer student from Stockholm</h3>

 - 🔭 I’m studying web development with a focus on the frontend
-- 🌱 Currently learning headless CMS with React and CMS with PHP
+- 🌱 Currently doing my internship at Hitta
 - 📫 How to reach me: jesperolsson.webdev@gmail.com

 <h3 align="left">Languages and Tools:</h3>